Structure of Revelation -- A Preview

 If anyone's name was not found written in the book of life, he was thrown into the lake of fire.

-For mankind, there are two possible outcomes — to enter the kingdom of God, or receive the same fate as the Devil had received as recounted in ‘Judgement C.’
+For mankind, there are two possible outcomes -- to enter the kingdom of God, or receive the same fate as the Devil had received as recounted in the 'White Horse' judgement.

-‘Judgement D’ therefore belongs to ‘Prophetic Section D’ (Revelation 21:9 to 22:11), which section defines God’s perfectly pure eternal kingdom.
+The 'White Throne' judgement therefore belongs to the Second 'Carried me away in the Spirit' Section (Revelation 21:9 to 22:11), which section defines God's perfectly pure and eternal kingdom.

 A Parallel ends the Judgement Sections.